Nearly 400 Afghan evacuees who had worked alongside the South Korean government arrived in Korea in late August.

 The Korea Herald spoke to two Afghans and a Korean NGO for refugees about the situation for refugees here and how to challenge misperceptions about people who are forced to flee their homes.

-The Refugee pNan
+Executive director, The Refugee pNan

 Refugee admissions to South Korea have declined in recent years in proportion to the number of applicants.
 The government’s unwillingness to protect displaced people, increasing anti-refugee sentiment among South Koreans and the country’s focus on aiding North Korean defectors have been identified as the main culprits.